-As part of the Edexcel GCSE, pupils study all of the following themes on which the assessments are based:
+As part of the AQA GCSE, pupils study all of the following themes on which the assessments are based:

 - Identity and Culture

 - Local Area, Holiday and Travel

-- school
+- School

 - Future Aspirations, Study and Work

 - International and Global Dimension

-Both Spanish and French address all of these themes to develop a solid level of fluency in all four skills examined at GCSE level.
+Spanish will address all of these themes to develop a solid level of fluency in all four skills examined at GCSE level.

-In year 11, pupils sit 4 exams as part of their Spanish or French GCSE:
+In year 11, pupils sit 4 exams as part of their Spanish GCSE:

-Paper 1: Listening - 25% Paper 2: Speaking - 25% (separate exam sat normally in April of year 11) Paper 3: Reading - 25% Paper 4: Writing 25%
+Paper 1: Listening - 25%

+Paper 2: Speaking - 25% (separate exam sat normally in April of year 11)

+Paper 3: Reading - 25% Paper 4: Writing 25%

 We tackle all four skills in all lessons to ensure confidence and consistency.
-Mistakes are good in Spanish and French studies and we look forward to supporting you on your journey to success.
+Mistakes are good in Spanish studies and we look forward to supporting you on your journey to success.